 CyberGhost Connection In China

 CyberGhost is very adamant when it comes to following the laws of certain countries that implement any kind of VPN censorship or can press criminal charges against people generating VPN traffic.
 For example, CyberGhost is not available in Saudi Arabia and the United Arabian Emirates.
-It also forbids P2P filesharing and torrenting in certain countries (China included), etc.
+It also forbids P2P filesharing and torrenting in certain countries (China included).

 Having said that, it is still possible to use CyberGhost in China, but keep in mind that you are responsible for your own actions in that case.
 CyberGhost is a very popular VPN service and its traffic will definitely stand out and be detected by Chinese anti-VPN systems.
-Furthermore, the company can’t guarantee 100% functionality in all Chinese regions.
+Furthermore, the company cannot guarantee 100% functionality in all Chinese regions.